If you thought moving companies do nothing but put all your stuff on a big truck, you’d be right—if you were living sometime in the distant past.

-Basically, moving containers are portable storage units.
+Moving containers (commonly, but incorrectly called moving pods given “PODS” is a specific brand) are basically just portable storage units.
 They are metal or wood containers in which you can store your stuff.

 Because they are portable, they can be loaded onto a truck for transport down the block (or across the country!).
 Moving containers make it ultra-convenient for people to load, pack and transport their stuff.